fluentassertions/fluentassertions/docs/_pages/strings.md

   nav: "sidebar"
 ---

-For asserting whether a string is null, empty or contains whitespace only, you have a wide range of methods to your disposal.
+For asserting whether a string is null, empty, contains whitespace only, or is in upper/lower case, you have a wide range of methods to your disposal.

 ```csharp
 string theString = "";